Adapted from Understanding Electricity

 P = V * I

-Electrical current flows from places of higher potential energy to places of lower potential energy (i.e. from positive to negative).
+Electrical current flows from places of higher potential energy to places of lower potential energy (i.e. from positive to negative), as shown in Figure 9.
 In order for current to flow, there has to be a circuit, and there has to be a load to convert the electrical energy into some other form of energy.

 Ground is the place in a circuit with where the potential energy of the electrons is zero.
 Sometimes this point is connected to the actual ground, either through a grounded electrical circuit, water pipe, or some other method.
 Basically, any conductor that goes to the earth will do.